 Gravel Race

-We have put together the Gravel Race at Rad am Ring with plenty of fine ingredients.
-The newly crowned German champion and former Nürburgring winner Paul Voß assisted with the composition.
-The basis is the fascinating cycling event Rad am Ring, in which the Gravel Race is embedded.
+We have put together the Gravel Race at Rad am Ring using a wealth of high-quality ingredients.
+The current German champion and multiple Nürburgring winner, Paul Voß, has helped to design the race.
+It is based on the fascinating cycling event Rad am Ring, within which the Gravel Race is embedded.

-The route runs on or along the legendary Nürburgring Nordschleife – i.e. directly or almost through the ‘Green Hell’.
+The route runs on or alongside the legendary Nürburgring Nordschleife – in other words, directly or almost entirely through the ‘Green Hell’.
 Public roads are neither used nor crossed.
 The start and finish are in the fascinating Formula 1 arena.
-And the different distances are designed as lap races: one lap for beginners, two laps for more ambitious racers or those who would like to take part in the 24-hour race afterwards and the main race over four laps: open to everyone but with tempting prize money.
-So 2025 is all set.
+And the different distances are designed as circuit races: two laps as a ‘beginner’s race’ or for participants who have planned to take part in the 24-hour race afterwards.
+The 100 km race is already ambitious and was won in 2025 by Paul Voß in 03:17:03 hours.
+The women’s main race covers 100 km and the men’s 125 km.
+Not only titles await the winners and runners-up, but also an attractive prize

 Track